alphazframework/zest-docs-latest/docs/database.md

 ```

 ### Delete
-For deleting record in mysql we need called ```delete()``` method with id parameter, **Note: If id is not provided all record form specific tabel will be erased/deleted and this action never be undo.**
+For deleting record in mysql we need to used ```delete()``` method with id parameter, **Note: If id is not provided all record form specific tabel will be erased/deleted and this action never be undo.**
 Here is following example:

 ```php